 When free lining, how you hook your bait is super crucial if you want the desired results.
 What results may you be asking?
 Well, you want your bait to swim down to the structure erratically to trigger the big grouper bite.
-When hooking your bait, we suggest hooking the fish near the anal fin so that it does just that, swim down!
+When hooking your bait, we suggest rigging the fish near the anal fin so that it does just that, swim down!

 Nose hooking baits do not work when free lining for grouper.
-The resistance and way the pinfish swims when hooked in the anal fin are what make it swim downwards.
+The resistance and way the pinfish swims when hooked in the anal fin make it swim downwards.
 When tossed near the structure, pinfish tend to swim towards it in an attempt to hide from predatory fish.

 How Do You Keep Your Bait Off the Surface

 Freelining is a skill, and it is one that needs practice.
 The key when freelining is to let out the line with an open spool SLOWLY.
-The idea is to allow the baitfish to swim with the tide; if you do not, then your bait will wear down and ultimately drown while coming to the surface.
+The idea is to allow the baitfish to swim with the tide; if you do not, your bait will wear down and ultimately drown while coming to the surface.

 Skyway Free Lining Obstacles